fateme96E/HeartLab-3D/README.md

 ## About The Project
-This project is an interactive visualization tool used for exploring human heart.
-It has real-time rendering, and is designed for intuitive learning for ordinary people.
+HeartLab 3D is an interactive tool to explore the human heart in real-time, designed for intuitive learning.
 Features:
-* You can zoom and explore inside of the heart
+* Zoom and explore inside the heart
-* Rotating is available
+* Rotate freely to view all angles
-* Simple explanation is provided for the parts
+* Simple explanations for each part
-* The blood pathway is written for each section
+* Blood pathway shown for each section
-* Cardiac parts are colored based on their function(??)
+* Cardiac parts color-coded by function

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With
 This section should list any major frameworks/libraries used in this project.